How to Stop Your Dog’s Annoying Crate Scratching Habit At Night?

 Giving your dog its own personal space is something that your dog will appreciate.
 When getting a crate for your dog, do not make the mistake of buying one that is too big.

-As weird as it might be, putting your dog in a crate that is too big for it can have an adverse effect.
+As counterintuitive as it might be, putting your dog in a crate that is too big for it can have an adverse effect.

 Wild dogs will choose a den that is just big enough for them to lie down and with some wiggle room.